andreidae/SeXY/README.md

 See frequently asked questions

-### Map your reads to the reference genome assembly
-See frequently asked questions

 ### Download the reference sex-chromosome assembly
 See frequently asked questions

-### Run satsuma synteny to find which scaffolds align with sex chromosomes.
+### A. Run satsuma synteny to find which scaffolds align with sex chromosomes.
 Before running synteny, concatenate the RefX and RefY assemblies in one file using the command:

 `cat RefX.fasta RefY.fasta > RefX_RefY.fasta`